Doctor of Philosophy in Pan African StudiesMajor: PAS_PHD

-For questions about the admissions process contact the Graduate Admissions office at firstname.lastname@example.org
+For questions about the admissions process contact the School of Interdisciplinary and Graduate Studies, Graduate Admissions office at firstname.lastname@example.org

-Current or returning students with questions about policy or procedure not related to the admissions process, contact the Graduate Student Services Office at email@example.com
+Current or returning students with questions about policy or procedure not related to the admissions process, contact the School of Interdisciplinary and Graduate Studies, Graduate Student Services Office at email@example.com

 |Year I & II||Credit Hours||Other Tasks|